 You can complete each of these three courses within 4 weeks, assuming that you give around 1-2 hours of your time per week.
 Since this is self-paced, you can choose when to progress in the course depending on your free time.

 3. Women in Leadership: Inspiring Positive Change (Case Western Reserve University)

 Duration: 12 hours

 This leadership course is offered by Case Western Reserve in the United States.
-The main goal of this course is to empower the leaders to further the jobs of women to workplace diversity.
-Once registered, students will be given access to five different modules.
+The main goal of this course is to empower the leaders to further the jobs of women in workplace diversity.
+Once registered, you have access to five different modules.

 These five modules are as follows:

 - Yourself as a Leader – Developing Your Leadership Identity